Sadly, and all too often, it is too much care that ultimately kills indoor plants.

 Watering indoor plants – knowing when and how to water indoor plants is one of the most effective and easiest ways to ensure you maintain healthy indoor plants.
 Let’s explore the topic of watering indoor plants so you can become an expert at helping your plants thrive.

-Watering indoor plants – the basics
+How to water indoor plants – the basics

 1. Know your plant